TeaTiMe08/metrix/README.md

   </tr>
 </table>

-## Usage Guide
+## 📋 Usage Guide

 Follow these steps to integrate Metrix into your GitHub profile:

 1.  **Create a New Repository**
     Create a new repository to host your profile README.
-For guidance, refer to GitHub’s documentation on [setting up and managing your profile README](https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-github-profile/customizing-your-profile/managing-your-profile-readme).
+For guidance, refer to GitHub's documentation on [setting up and managing your profile README](https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-github-profile/customizing-your-profile/managing-your-profile-readme).

 2.  **(Optional) Generate and Add a Personal Access Token (PAT)**
     By default, the action will only display public data.
 To also include private repository data, follow these steps: